 Examples of tasks that an activity aide may conduct:

-- Assisting with setting up lunch
+- Assist with setting up lunch (Participants bring their lunch.).

 - Assist in planning programs for participants, which can help to provide socialization, relaxation and exercise.

-- Prepare equipment and ensure the safety of patients or participants in the activity
+- Prepare equipment and ensure the safety of patients or participants in the activity.

-- The assistant may lead physical exercises or play physical games (horseshoes, chair exercise, bat the ball, basketball)
+- The assistant may lead physical exercises or play physical games (horseshoes, chair exercise, bat the ball, basketball).

 - Activities may include arts and crafts, trivia, table games, outdoor activities, sports, music or drama, group discussions about news and day events.